5 Ways To Celebrate National Employee Appreciation Day

 Here are some fun ideas that your business can do:

 Bowling Night: A classic night out.
-It is a fun and cheap way to get the whole company out of the office and socializing together.
-Rent out a few lanes and invite everyone's family for an easy night of entertainment
+It is a fun and cheap way to get the whole company out of the office and socialize.
+Rent out a few lanes and invite everyone's family for a leisurely night of entertainment

 Laser Tag: One of the more active activities, Laser Tag offers a fun way to double your fun activity into a team-building exercise.
 Don't forget to give a small trophy to the top player or team!

-Local Park Potluck: Especially if the weather is warm outside, having a park afternoon potluck is a good way to get your employees and their family involved.
+Local Park Potluck: Especially if the weather is warm outside, having a park afternoon potluck is an excellent way to get your employees and their family involved.
 This includes a little bit of pre-planning to get a lot of mileage out of it, but well worth it!

 Any one of these events would serve as a good Friday night activity.
 Make sure to take a lot of pictures and share them in an email the following Monday.
 This leads us to our next and final point.

 Take the pictures of the events you've had throughout the year and make a slide show of them.
-Both Facebook and Instagram allow you to put multiple pictures in a collage format for you to post.
-Using this platform you're able to shout out and mention employees or write out a message about your company as a whole.
+Both Facebook and Instagram allow you to put multiple photos in a collage format for you to post.
+Using this platform, you can shout out and mention employees or write out a message about your company as a whole.

 Social Media allows users to open the curtain of your business and get a glimpse into your companies culture.
 Let them see how you interact with your employees, especially if it contains a message from the CEO.